From Birth to Renewal

 Susan was intrigued.
 This was an emerging medical specialty that was relatively new on the market.
 Most people didn’t know what it was.
 Susan liked the emphasis on helping patients in ways they didn’t dream they could be helped.
 Because anti-aging medicine tends to be direct-pay, that reduced Susan’s frustration with paperwork and insurance.

 Susan was sixty years old, with a lot invested in her long-time career.
 She weighed her options carefully.
 She needed to finance her education in anti-aging medication and set up her new practice.
 One way would be to borrow from her retirement accounts and get bank loans.
 Borrowing from her retirement accounts and taking on debt was scary.
-The other option was to work part-time for the Veterans Administration.
+The other option was to work part-time for the Veterans Administration and looking into turn your gold and silver into cash services.
 That would keep her from needing to tap into her savings, but it would slow down her progress.
 Susan felt a strong desire to begin learning and growing.
 That need for fulfillment won out over the risks, and Susan let go of the part-time opportunity to embrace her new calling wholeheartedly.

 Going into anti-aging medicine meant Susan had to do new medical training.
 It took her a year to learn the medicine.
 But what was really new was the need to market her specialty and educate prospective clients that the types of services and the benefits they produced even existed.
 Everyone knew what an OB/GYN doctor did and what type of medicine and services obstetrics/gynecology included.
 But anti-aging medicine was so new, the people who needed it most didn’t know that help was even available.